Along the River

 She surprised him then, by running up the stairs so fast that by the time he had recollected the need to chase her, she was on the landing.
 Reaching her chambers before he was even half way up, Elizabeth entered them in a rush, and immediately locked the main door.

 A moment later and the dressing room doors, the one which connected to his room and the one that connected from the room itself to her bedroom, were also locked.
 Now there was no way in which he could get to her, for she had the only set of keys for all of the three doors.
-It was a matter she was glad now that she had insisted upon, with the housekeeper, from the beginning of their marriage, once she had been release from his rooms, the full horror of the nightmare she had just entered still upon her.
+It was a matter she was glad now that she had insisted upon, with the housekeeper, from the beginning of their marriage, once she had been released from his rooms, the full horror of the nightmare she had just entered still upon her.
 Until now she had never acquired the opportunity to use them.

 Some minutes later, just before the mantle clock announced the quarter hour, she heard him arrive at the door to her room.
 She watched with silent prayers, followed by a sigh of relief as he tried the lock and was unsuccessful.
 She moved away from the other door into her room, and watched it too when his actions tried to open that as well, after the clock had finished its chiming.